ComNets-Bremen/OPSLite/README.md

 Help
 ----

-If you have any question or clarifications related OMNeT++, please check the documentation provided at the OMNeT++ and INET sites.
+If you have any question or clarifications related to OMNeT++, please check the documentation provided at the [OMNeT++ site](https://www.omnetpp.org) and
+[INET site](https://inet.omnetpp.org) sites.
 Here are the important documents.

 1. OMNeT++ - [Install Guide](https://www.omnetpp.org/doc/omnetpp/InstallGuide.pdf),
    [Simulation Manual](https://www.omnetpp.org/doc/omnetpp/SimulationManual.pdf),